The B.E.M.B. Research & Education Trust

 The first project, which started in 2024 is led by Dr Sarah Keep at the Pirbright Institute entitled "Rational development of the next generation of vaccines for Infectious Bronchitis Virus".
 Mr James Kirk was appointed to undertake this PhD study.

-The second is a project led by Prof. Nicholas Evans at the University of Liverpool entitled "Development of nanoparticle-adjuvant and antigen-matching autogenous vaccine for Mycoplasma gallisepticum (MG) and comparative evaluation against other MG live and inactivated vaccines."
+The second is a project led by Prof. Nicholas Evans at the University of Liverpool entitled "Development of nanoparticle-adjuvant and antigen-matching vaccine for Mycoplasma gallisepticum (MG) and comparative evaluation against other MG live and inactivated vaccines."

 Mr Samuel Hughes has been appointed to undertake this PhD study which commenced in October 2025.